dfinity/interface-spec/spec/index.md

 :::note

 While this document describes the external interface and behavior of the Internet Computer, it is not intended as end-user or end-developer documentation.
 Most developers will interact with the Internet Computer through additional tooling like the SDK, Canister Development Kits and Motoko.
-Please see <https://sdk.dfinity.org/> for suitable documentation.
+Please see the [developer docs](../home.mdx) for suitable documentation.

 :::